x186k/deadsfu/notes/design-diary.md

 ## 6/18/21 Handing Usage from private-ip only situations

-When sfu1 detects the default route/interface only has private IPv4 addresses, this means:
+When deadsfu detects the default route/interface only has private IPv4 addresses, this means:
 - The system is or is not on the Internet, we don't know
 - If it is on the Internet, it will have a public-IP, which is brittle to detect.
 - We also, don't want to detect the public-IP.